Using Nametag in Tines Stories

 }

-where the REQUEST_ID
+*REQUEST_ID*

-field is the same as the ID returned when you created the request (request.body.id
+returned when you created the request link.*SUBJECT*

 {